seravee08/TopoGAN-ECCV2020/README.md

 <img src="TopoGAN_framework.png" alt="drawing" width="60%"  />
 </p>

+TopoGAN is tested under Windows10 and ran on jupyter notebook with pytorch support.

 ### 1. Requirements ###

-TopoGAN is tested under Windows10 and ran on jupyter notebook with pytorch support.
+TopoGAN requires following libraries to run:
+- argparse
+- shutil
+- pathlib
+- glob
+- cv2
+- os
+- numpy
+- torch
+- scipy
+- struct
+- PIL
+- torchvision
+- sys
+- time
+- random
+- matplotlib
+- skimage
+- pot
+- math
+- copy
+- persim
+- mpl_toolkits
+- cvxopt

-To run TopoGAN, you will need persistent homology computation that can output cycle information and critical points.
+Besides above required libraries, you will need persistent homology computation that can output cycle information and critical points.
 We provide a complied version used in the paper in the form of a python module under folder persis_lib_cpp.
 If you are interested to use it as a standalone module, import it with the following lines:
 - import sys
 - sys.path.insert(0, './persis_lib_cpp')
 - from persis_homo_optimal import *